 The school is able to meet the needs of children with medical conditions and allergies in accordance with school policy and liaises closely with the school nurse, Louise Clarke, to ensure relevant staff are appropriately trained and qualified.
 It is essential that you inform the school immediately if our child has a medical condition or allergy that could require medical assistance.
 The school is unable to administer any required mediation or responsive treatment without the necessary medical and parental authorization.

-If your child needs to receive prescribed medicine whilst at school please speak to our office staff, Nici Collins or Sue Dale-Heaps, who will give you the necessary permission forms to complete.
+If your child needs to receive prescribed medicine whilst at school please speak to our office staff who will give you the necessary permission forms to complete.
 We are unable to give un-prescribed medicine to children.

 It is quite normal for young children to have colds and mild viral infections whilst at school.
 You do not need to keep your child off school unless they are running a temperature or are obviously unwell.